-- 4.1 Providers must only accept referrals for children with program designations for which they have been approved unless a waiver has been granted by OPM in advance. - 4.2 Providers must have clear criteria for admissions and must evaluate each referral for service against those criteria.
-Providers must have a written intake process which includes the steps and processes used to evaluate the appropriateness of admissions and support the decision made. - 4.3 Providers will give DFCS notice of its decision to accept or reject referrals upon receipt of completed admissions packet as soon as possible, but no longer than two calendar days.
-Placement of children accepted for admission should occur as soon as possible or within a timeframe negotiated with the DFCS case manager. - 4.4 For children referred by Fulton or DeKalb County, these admission decisions must be made via written notice within 8 hours of the referral.
-For children admitted, they must be placed within 23 hours of the approved admission. - 4.5 Providers must admit all children accepted for emergency admission within 23 hours of the time the provider receives the referral information. - 4.6 Providers must ensure that CCI admissions or foster home placement matches include the following: - a.
+4.1 Providers must only accept referrals for children with program designations for which they have been approved unless a waiver has been granted by OPM in advance.

+- 4.2 Providers must have clear criteria for admissions and must evaluate each referral for service against those criteria.
+Providers must have a written intake process which includes the steps and processes used to evaluate the appropriateness of admissions and support the decision made. - 4.3 Providers will give DFCS notice of its decision to accept or reject referrals as soon as possible, but no longer than two calendar days.
+Referral decisions should be made using the Universal Application.
+Placement of children accepted for admission should occur as soon as possible or according to the placement need. - 4.4 For children referred by Fulton or DeKalb County, these admission decisions must be made via written notice within 8 hours of the referral.
+For children admitted, they must be placed within 23 hours of the approved admission. - 4.5 Providers will give DFCS notice of its decision to accept or reject emergency placement referrals within the same calendar day.
+Providers must admit all children accepted for emergency admission immediately or according to the placement need. - 4.6 Providers must ensure that CCI admissions or foster home placement matches include the following: - a.
 An assessment of the home environment to include; physical space, supervision practices, and all current household members (biological children, adoptive children, fictive kin, and adult relatives); - b.
 A safe environment for children which includes emotional, psychological, physical and environmental safety; and takes into consideration their age and any specific needs of the child. - 4.7 Providers must have and follow their admission protocol for children placed in CCIs or in foster homes.
 The admissions protocol must outline the provider's process for incorporating the child into the milieu or foster family and include an introduction to the program (orientation) and such things as family rules and operations. - 4.8 Providers must comply with the following placement conditions and requirements regarding each of the identified care settings: